sumitpoddar27/MyWalletProject/README.md

-This is a Expense tracker appliation used for manage wallet expenses.Here we used .NET CORE MVC framework.
+This is an Expense tracker application used to manage wallet expenses.
+Here we used .NET CORE MVC framework.